Contacts

 • application form;

-• copy and original of the current foreign passport (the requirements for the document are standard);
+• a copy and an original of the current foreign passport (the requirements for the document are standard);

 • full copies, originals of canceled passports (if any);